Reintroduction of wolves (Canis lupus) to Yellowstone National Park (after a 75-year absence) led to a cascade of

 Conservation has historically failed to work within a framework of cultural inclusivity.
 As we embrace a wider diversity of available technologies, we must also include a wider diversity of stakeholders.
 The Intended Consequences Initiative advocates for a more inclusive process within this initiative as well as within the practice of conservation as a whole.
 The Intended Consequences Initiative is meant to encourage language and outreach that will expand the narrative and introduce innovative solutions that emerge from diverse communities and sectors.

 Revive & Restore hosted the Intended Consequences Workshop in June 2020.
 We convened 57 practitioners, social scientists, decision-makers, and thought leaders in conservation biology representing academia, governmental agencies, and NGOs.
 The conversations and consensus-building that occurred jumpstarted the development of a responsible and collaborative framework that will facilitate the use of modern technologies to help rebuild the health of our planet.

-A unified opinion emerged from those groundbreaking workshop conversations.
-Participants agreed that next-generation biotechnologies have the potential to improve the health of our ecosystems profoundly and that it is time to use them.
-To recruit participation and build a wider, more diverse community of solution-finders, three key resources are being made available, with more to come:
+Strong motivation emerged from those groundbreaking workshop conversations.
+Participants agreed that next-generation biotechnologies have the potential to profoundly improve the health of our ecosystems and that now is the time to explore them.
+To build a wider, more diverse community of solution-finders, three key resources are being made available, with more to come:

 - To Restore Biodiversity, Embrace Biotech’s ‘Intended Consequences’—This Scientific American op-ed, co-authored by Revive & Restore Executive Director Ryan Phelan and Paul Robbins, Dean of the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison introduces the initiative to the public.